CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 6. Close the image browser.
 The file for that Episode should now be filled in with Source Image information.

-7. To tell TCM to _automatically_ gather Source Images, click the
-<span class="example md-button">Download Source Images</span> button on the
-left-hand side.

     !!! note "Scheduled Task"

         Downloading Source Images happens automatically as a [scheduled task](../user_guide/scheduler.md), __unless__ the Series is
         marked as `Unmonitored`.

-Now that TCM has started downloading Source Images, we are ready to create Title Cards.

 ## Title Cards

 8. Click <span class="example md-button">Create Title Cards</span> on the
 left-hand side.

-9. After TCM has created a few Cards, go to "Files" tab under Title Cards.
+9. After TCM has created a few Cards, go to _Title Cards_ on the _Files_ tab.

-10. You'll see that Title Cards in Seasons 1 and 2 were created using our Standard card type, as this was the higher priority (first) Template "Tier 1 - Standard", and these Episodes meet the Filter condition we established of the Season Number < 3.
+10. You should see that Title Cards in Seasons 1 and 2 were created using our Standard card type, as this was the higher priority (first) Template "Tier 1 - Standard", and these Episodes meet the Filter condition we established of the Season Number < 3.
 All other Title Cards were created with the lower priority